-Claims with dates of service two years old must be submitted to DHH for review and must be submitted with proof of timely filing within the initial one year filing limit.
+Claims with dates of service two years old must be submitted to Louisiana Department of Health (LDH) for review and must be submitted with proof of timely filing within the initial one-year filing limit.
 These claims must meet one of the following criteria:

-- The recipient was certified for retroactive Medicaid benefits, and the claim was filed within 12 months of the date that retroactive eligibility was granted. - The recipient won a Medicare or SSI appeal in which he or she was granted retroactive Medicaid benefits. - The failure of the claim to pay was the fault of the fiscal intermediary or the Louisiana Medicaid Program, rather than the provider's fault, each time the claim was adjudicated.
+- The recipient was certified for retroactive Medicaid benefits, and the claim was filed within 12 months of the date that retroactive eligibility was granted; - The recipient won a Medicare or SSI appeal in which he or she was granted retroactive Medicaid benefits; and - The failure of the claim to pay was the fault of the fiscal intermediary or the Louisiana Medicaid Program, rather than the provider's fault, each time the claim was adjudicated.